joshfinnie/pushfile/README.md

     $ npm run develop

+This will generate a nodemon process that will re-run `npm run build` any time code is changed.
 To test the changes, you'll need to use the local version of Pushfile.
 To run that package, run :

     $ ./bin/pushfile <COMMAND>